 Statement

-As a former award-winning journalist from China, I tell stories about migration, memory, and identity by weaving on a hand-loom, dyeing with plants, and hand-spinning.
-Through these labor-intensive processes, I explore hidden emotions, struggles, and perseverance using distinctive figurative weaving.
+As a former award-winning journalist from China, I tell stories of migration, memory, and identity by weaving on a hand-loom, dyeing with plants, hand-spinning, and papermaking.
+Through these labor-intensive processes, I explore hidden emotions, internal struggles, and perseverance using figurative weaving.